-Each university offers students the possibility of lodging in university dormitories or residence halls.
+Each university offers students the possibility of lodging in university dormitories or a hall of residence.
 You may of course go for private housing of your own choice, but where is the fun in that?

-You may either reserve a room yourself (usually online) or a study advisor/programme coordinator of the university will provide you with further information about the reservation process.
+You may either reserve a room by yourself (usually online) or a study advisor/programme coordinator of the university will provide you with further info.

 Charles University in Prague

-- Applicants for study programmes in the Czech language may check lodging options here.
+- Applicants for study programmes in Czech language may check lodging options here.

 Czech Technical University in Prague

-- All the useful information such as the required documents and reservation of dormitory can be found here.
+- All the useful info including required documents, reservation of dormitory – all sorted and organized here.

 Czech University of Life Sciences Prague